ad1v7/PumHa/README.rst

 PumHa package has been designed keeping the ease of usage in mind.
 All the additional packages required for the code to run can easily installed with `pip`_ (see `How to install`_).
 Since it can be installed as a Python module, it can be easily used as a part of other simulation softwares.

-[sth about how nice it is to have all your simulations in separate output folders]

-[what else?]
+Every simulation produces an output folder with a timestamp in its name, making it easy to keep track of previously run simulations.

 Handling input
 --------------

 The package has nice buit-in mechanisms for handling invalid input data:

-* bla bla comment

-* Classes which deals with user input (Landscape and Configuration) have built in error checks and can handle ?majority? of cases.

-* bla bla comment

-* If a configuration file is not in a JSON format, has invalid input values or has any other problem in it, the program terminates the simulation and generates a new configuration file in a correct format, giving the user an opportunity to "try again" by parameter values in a corrrect configuration file.
+* If a configuration file is not in a JSON format or has invalid input values, the program terminates the simulation and generates a new configuration file in a correct format, giving the user an opportunity to "try again" by changing parameter values in a correct configuration file.

+* Classes Landscape and Canfiguration that deal with user input, have built-in error checks, that can handle majority of cases.

 * If the user does not have configuration file or has deleted the default one, it is simple to generate a new one - simply run the program without specifying a configuration file!

-* The program will display an error message and terminate if no landscape file is provided or if the landscape file is not in a correct format, since there is no point in running a simulation on a landscape that is not the one user wanted to simulate.
+* The program will display an error message and terminates if no landscape file is provided or if the landscape file is not in a correct format, since there is no point in running a simulation on a landscape that is not the one user wanted to simulate.

-[Is all this correct?
-What else should be mentioned?]

 Class structure
 ---------------